MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 //#define MULTIPLE_PROBING 2
 //#define EXTRA_PROBING    1
 ```
-Probing mutiple times yields better results.
+Probing multiple times yields better results.
 Set to 2 for a fast/slow probe - the second probe result will be used.
 Set to 3 or more for slow probes - the average result will be used.

 ### Probe Clearance